Unpacking Whiteness meets one Monday each month, 7:30 – 8:30 pm PT: see below for upcoming dates.

 Meeting ID 350-522-3117

+Newcomers and seasoned practitioners alike are wholeheartedly welcome.
 No advance registration is required.
-If you are able, please log in with a computer, tablet, or phone (i.e. some kind of screen) as we will have visual aids.
+Unpacking Whiteness facilitators request that each participant identifies as a white person and is open to courageous self-exploration with the sangha.
+If you are able, please log in with a computer, tablet, or phone (i.e. some kind of screen) as there will be visual aids.

-- Donations are appreciated, but not required.
+Donations are appreciated, but not required.